ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

     });
 ```

-Unfortunately, at the time of writing, this is experimentel code, so you need to disable a warning using a pragma for it to compile
+Unfortunately, at the time of writing, this is experimental code, so you need to disable a warning using a pragma for it to compile.

 ```csharp
 #pragma warning disable ASPIREINTERACTION001